 I won’t lie: I used to get this question and roll my eyes.

-See, I’d forgotten what it was like to be a first time traveller — I’ve been in the region so long it can be hard to relate to people who haven’t
+My folly was that I’d forgotten what it was like to be a first time traveller — I’ve been in the region so long it can be hard to relate to people who haven’t.

 I’ve since recalibrated.
 I thought back on what it was like the first time I’d travelled Latin America, and it hit me that I could have benefitted from some guidance.
 Indeed, there were countries I most certainly could have skipped if only I’d known more information about them.

-So, if you’re hesitant to ask because you think this is a stupid question, just know that it’s not.
+So, if you’re hesitant to ask because you think this is a stupid inquiry, just know that it’s not.

 There’s a tendency to think that all Latin American countries are virtually the same, one big Mexico cascading down the southern hemisphere.

-Each country is different and some will suit you much better than others.
-All depends on your goals and personal preferences for travel.
+Fact of the matter is, yes, each country is indeed different in its ways and some will suit you much better than others.

 Before asking which country you should visit, you need to identify what you’re looking for when you arrive.